Arturomtz8/de-zoomcamp-project/README.md

 # Paranormal subreddits ELT

 ## Objective
-This project extracts, loads and trasforms the top posts and comments from the subreddits: Ghoststories, Ghosts, Paranormal, ParanormalEncounters.

-I want to know at which hour the posts most voted are posted, the ratio between upvoting score vs number of comments and the most common words in posts and comments from the subreddits.

-The data was obtained from the [PRAW - The Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/index.html), which makes it easier to interact with the posts, comments, and subreddits from Reddit's social app.
+This project involves extracting, loading, and transforming top posts and comments from four subreddits: Ghoststories, Ghosts, Paranormal, and ParanormalEncounters.
+By analyzing the data, I aim to determine the hourly distribution of posts, the correlation between post scores and comment numbers, the average number of comments per post, the maximum post score, the number of unique authors, and the most frequently used words in posts' text.
+To access the data, I use [PRAW](https://praw.readthedocs.io/en/stable/index.html), which is a Python Reddit API Wrapper that simplifies the process of interacting with Reddit's posts, comments, and subreddits.

 ## Architecture
 <p align="center">